 Also, olive oil matters here.
 Everything is fresh and in your face, flavor-wise.
 So do yourself a favor.
 If you have never actually tasted the olive oil that you use, get out a spoon and pour yourself a spoonful of your olive oil and taste it.
 Actually consider whether you like the oil.
 I have 4 bottles of olive oil in my pantry right now, each one more interesting than the last.
 But in this dish, I decided I didn’t want interesting.
 I just wanted a good oil that wasn’t going to carry the dish off in its own direction.
 So that is my dare for the day.
 Go taste your oil.
 And read your label.
 Not until recently did I know that the U.S. is way behind on establishing standards for olive oils and many olive oils have other oils added to them.
 I digress.

-Here is the drill: While waiting for the water to boil, prep all of your vegetables.
+- While waiting for the water to boil, prep all of your vegetables.
 Halve the tomatoes.
-(I squish out a lot of the seeds too but I’m weird that way).
 Chop the scallions and smash the garlic.
-Once you have put the pasta in the water, you will process the vegetables while the pasta cooks.
+Once you have put the pasta in the water, process the vegetables while the pasta cooks.
 Put all of the vegetables, the Parmesan, and the olive oil into the bowl of a food processor.
 Do not add the Mozzarella at this point.
 Process until it is coarse but not pulverized.
 Season the vegetables with salt and pepper.